-- 294. Baseline: There is a lack of a comprehensive approach to climate change in the educational system of Trinidad & Tobago; limited capacity of institutional stakeholders, CSOs, community groups, to address flooding; and lack of accessible and understandable information about climate change for fostering a change of behavior. - 295.
+- 277. Baseline: There is a lack of a comprehensive approach to climate change in the educational system of Trinidad & Tobago; limited capacity of institutional stakeholders, CSOs, community groups, to address flooding; and lack of accessible and understandable information about climate change for fostering a change of behavior. - 278.
 With AF funding: Barriers will be overcome through raising awareness and building capacities of the stakeholders of the SORB in sustainable climate change resilient actions and decision-making to reduce their risk to climate change impacts.
-Activities related to learning and dissemination from the implementation of the Project will contribute to support the adoption of best practices. - J. Describe how the sustainability of the project outcomes has been taken into account when designing the project.
+Activities related to learning and dissemination from the implementation of the Project will contribute to support the adoption of best practices.

+J. Describe how the sustainability of the project outcomes has been taken into account when designing the project.

-- 296. The design of the Project includes several elements to ensure actions and benefits of the intervention continue after it ends.
+- 279. The design of the Project includes several elements to ensure actions and benefits of the intervention continue after it ends.
 The main sustainability and replicability considerations aim to ensure that the local population, the institutions, and the policy environment are supportive of an effective adaptation to the increasing impacts of flooding, saltwater intrusion, and dry spells in the SORB area.
-The main elements that will contribute to this include: - Capacity building for key government institutions to strengthen climate change knowledge, the use of hydro-climatic information for decision-making, flood, drought, and saltwater intrusion management with appropriate adaptation strategies, which will enable the local institutions to continue implementing similar actions, after the Project ends. - Capacity building for key government staff: dedicated capacity buildings for key national and local government staff from different institutions related to environmental and social management systems, social and environmental monitoring of the project-related activities and investments, and the grievance mechanism will contribute to guarantee the key stakeholders are aware of potential social and environmental impacts of the proposed technologies, and strengthen their skills in the appropriate monitoring and social and environmental compliance assurance. - Capacity building and awareness raising for the local population: the project considers different strategies targeting the local population, among which, awareness raising campaigns, capacity building activities for the implementation of the adaptation measures, incorporation of climate change and disaster risk reduction as extracurricular activities targeting children at school age.
+The main elements that will contribute to this include: - Capacity building for key government institutions to strengthen climate change knowledge, the use of hydro-climatic information for decision-making, flood, drought, and saltwater intrusion management with appropriate adaptation strategies, which will enable the local institutions to continue implementing similar actions, after the Project ends. - Capacity building and awareness raising for the local population: the project considers different strategies targeting the local population, among which, awareness raising campaigns, capacity building activities for the implementation of the adaptation measures, incorporation of climate change and disaster risk reduction as extracurricular activities targeting children at school age.
 All these strategies will strengthen capacities in vulnerable populations, enhancing their knowledge about climate change, main impacts, and efficient measures to contribute to prevent and manage flooding, efficient use and harvesting of water, promoting a cultural change. - Maintenance of small works: Rainwater harvesting systems as well as retention ponds at the household and community level will include capacity building for the use and proper maintenance in the long-term.
-For communal works the Project will require before accessing funds, the commitment to develop a community plan, which regulates rights and responsibilities of the community that will use the installed system to avoid conflicts and guarantee long-term operation and maintenance. - Partnership with key governmental institutions to ensure resources are allocated for the longterm maintenance and operation of the investments made.
+For communal works the Project will require before accessing funds, the commitment to develop a community plan, which regulates rights and responsibilities of the community that will use the installed system to avoid conflicts and guarantee long-term operation and maintenance.

+- Partnership with key governmental institutions to ensure resources are allocated for the longterm maintenance and operation of the investments made.
 Additionally, the implementation of activities involving key government institutions contributes to guarantee ownership and the sustainability once the Project comes to an end. - Strengthening of regulations and the flooding management governance: The Project strongly supports the strengthening of the enabling environment contributing to develop a stronger flood governance structure and improved water management, mainstreaming climate change considerations and its impact in the drainage, and building code.
-It promotes regulatory changes that will make it possible to support flooding management in the long-term, protecting and restoring key ecosystems exposed to the impacts of climate change in the region. - Participatory process: the participatory approach that has been embedded from the design stage and will be applied throughout project implementation will contribute to enhanced stakeholders ownership, which is expected to reinforce the sustainability of the results and longer-term impact of investments. - Engagement of key ministries and governmental staff throughout the implementation through a Steering Committee and Sectoral Technical Committees.
-The proposed implementation arrangements consider the creation of a Steering Committee with higher level decision-making government officials of key ministries.
-Additionally, Sectoral Technical Committees will involve key technical staff for the review, technical overseeing and for providing recommendations on the planned activities and investments in the basin.
-This process is expected to reinforce the ownership and engagement for longer-term institutional sustainability.
+It promotes regulatory changes that will make it possible to support flooding management in the long-term, protecting and restoring key ecosystems exposed to the impacts of climate change in the region.